Michaela Berendt and Claire Crutchfield to join Wildcats next season

 Henley ties career high with 34 digs, surpasses 1,000 for her career

-The awards presented to Maroon and Cherkez came after record-setting performances.
-Maroon surpassed 2,000 career digs during her senior season and her total of 749 digs in the 2011 season alone are a new BIG EAST single-season record.
+There has been no shortage of record-setting performances under Steinbach's watch.
+Maroon surpassed 2,000 career digs as a senior and her 2011 season total of 749 digs stand as the BIG EAST single-season record.
 Cherkez, meanwhile, set a single-season school record with 642 kills in 2007.
-In addition, Mergen and Morgan Petkovich both surpassed 1,000 career kills during the 2011 season.
+In addition, Mergan and Morgan Petkovich each surpassed 1,000 career kills during the 2011 season.
+Current setter, Emma Pettit ranks eighth in the program's history for career assists (1,817), while averaging the sixth most assists per set (9.37) despite only two seasons with the Wildcats.

 The volleyball student-athletes have also continued to be successful in the classroom during Steinbach's time as head coach.
-Villanova received the Game Plan/AVCA Team Academic Award in 2008 and 2010, while the Wildcats have had a total of 51 selections to the BIG EAST All-Academic Team since 2007.
+Villanova has received the Game Plan/AVCA Team Academic Award four times, while the Wildcats have had a total of 51 selections to the BIG EAST All-Academic Team since 2007.

 Steinbach came to the Main Line with a wealth of experience as a coach and recruiter.
 His first Villanova recruiting class arrived on campus in 2008 and featured seven freshmen who eventually led the Wildcats to the terrific achievements of the 2010 and 2011 campaigns as upperclassmen.